hackworthltd/primer/README.md

 web-based frontend application for reading, writing, running, and debugging Primer programs.

-Both projects are licensed under the terms of [version 3 of the GNU Affero General Public License](COPYING), and can be freely copied, modified, and distributed, so long as the license is preserved.
+Both projects are licensed under the terms of [version 3 (or later) of the GNU Affero General Public License](COPYING), and can be freely copied, modified, and distributed, so long as the license is preserved.

 # Important caveats